PsyTeachR/reprores-v2/docs/appendix-e-plotstyles.md

 #### Sequential Brewer Palettes

-These palettes are good for up to 9 <a class='glossary' target='_blank' title='Discrete variables that have an inherent order, such as number of legs' href='https://psyteachr.github.io/glossary/o#ordinal'>ordinal</a> categories with a lot of categories.
+These palettes are good for up to 9 <a class='glossary' target='_blank' title='Discrete variables that have an inherent order, such as level of education or dislike/like.' href='https://psyteachr.github.io/glossary/o#ordinal'>ordinal</a> categories with a lot of categories.

 <div class="figure" style="text-align: center">
 <img src="appendix-e-plotstyles_files/figure-html/unnamed-chunk-7-1.png" alt="Sequential brewer palettes." width="100%" />